SSSAccount/finance-tracker/README.md

    - Select option 7 from the main menu to exit the program.

+## FAQ

+#### I tried to delete a newly added transaction but it says that it does not exist?

+For now, the application can only delete already loaded transactions.
+To delete newly added transactions you have to run the application again.

 ## Credits

 [prettytable](https://github.com/jazzband/prettytable) - For creating summary tables and viewing transactions